-Alec Baldwin On Career Highs And Lows And Playing A 'Larger-Than-Life' Trump
+Alec Baldwin On Career Highs And Lows And Playing A 'Larger Than Life' Trump

 Your purchase helps support NPR programming.
 How?

 I'd be sitting there literally with my thumbs squeezing the books so all the seams were right and the books were stacked just so, and whoever was primary in my life would be looking at me like, "You're kidding, right?
 You realize we're going to miss the flight."
-I'd be like, "excuse me?"
+I'd be like, "Excuse me?"

 I didn't realize it was all coming out of this house of mine, which was just a hurricane and a mess all the time, because my mother just didn't have the energy to clean up after six kids all the time.